Open house celebration

 ASU researcher Kenan Song is developing a new additive manufacturing method to enhance the precision of 3D-printed ordered patterns at very small scales

 The School of Manufacturing Systems and Networks is a new school for a new time.
 The transdiscipliary nature of the school’s curriculum, research portfolio and industry engagements is preparing students to be leaders of the processes and systems that will drive the future of manufacturing.

 Undergraduate students in the manufacturing engineering program learn to design cost-effective, sustainable products and processes to quality and functionality in ASU’s state-of-the-art facilities.

 Manufacturing engineering, MS

-The systems engineering PhD degree program is aimed at advancing the understanding of complex engineering systems.
-You will learn how to manage systems that encompass technological, social, cultural, and environmental components that impact the input, output and interactions within a system.
+The systems engineering doctoral degree program advances students’ understanding of complex engineering systems.
+Students will learn how to manage systems that encompass technological, social, cultural and environmental components that impact the input, output and interactions within a system.

 Factories of the future

 See how the School of Manufacturing Systems and Networks is leading the way to the future of industry.

 Manufacturing of the future is going to involve pushing the edge of what has come before and taking it into new territory to provide new services and new products.
 Completely new materials and systems are needed to enable that.Associate Professor Dhruv BhateSchool of Manufacturing Systems and Networks